mitja/mitja.github.io/_posts/2023-12-18-hands-on-chatgpt-in-excel.md

 You can buy this book on [Amazon](https://www.amazon.com/dp/B0CQ3CRBKJ/).

-You can also buy my course [ChatGPT for Excel Users](https://courses.mitjamartini.com/courses/chatgpt-and-excel) which covers the same topics.
+You can also buy my **course** [Prompt Flow Engineering with ChatGPT in Excel](https://www.udemy.com/course/prompt-flow-engineering-with-chatgpt-in-excel/?couponCode=838EBE7CE289F5C14D73) which covers the same topics.

 ## Downloads